 Why does my car sound like something is rattling?

-If you suspect that there’s something wrong with your exhaust system, such as a loose clamp or failed catalytic converter, have it checked out by a mechanic.
+If you suspect something is wrong with your exhaust system, such as a loose clamp or failed catalytic converter, have it checked out by a mechanic.

 Why does my Honda rattle when I accelerate?